karttur/basin_extract_docs/_posts/2020/2020-10-15-basin-delineate-eclipse-setup.markdown

 #### Create a Python 3.6 virtual environment through yaml

 YAML (a recursive acronym for "YAML Ain't Markup Language") is usually a kind of configuration file. <span class='terminalapp'>conda</span> virtual environments can be created (or _activated_) using a yaml file that defines all the packages to install.
-The YAML file for the _basin_delineate_ package is available in the [GitHub]() repo under [docs]() as [basin_extract_py36.yml]().
-You can download the YAML file and then edit the last line that defines the location of your conda virtual environments.
-Put the YNAL file in your home diretory and open a <span class='app'>Terminal</span> also pointing to your home directory and activate a new environment with the command:
+The YAML file for the _basin_extract_ package is available in the GitHub repo under [docs](https://github.com/karttur/basin_extract_docs/tree/gh-pages/docs) as [basin_extract_py36.yml](https://github.com/karttur/basin_extract_docs/tree/gh-pages/docs/basin_extract_py36.yml).
+You can download the YAML file and then edit the last line that defines the location of your virtual environments.
+Put the YAML file in your home directory and open a <span class='app'>Terminal</span> also pointing to your home directory and activate a new environment with the command:

 <span class='terminal'>$ conda activate -f basin_extract_py36.yml</span>